DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

 ```

 The user will be prompted to authenticate to Google, in order to grant
-consent to the app to generate a sheet.
+consent to the "API Traffic Summarizer" app to generate a sheet.

-While the scope requested allows the tool to create and view sheets, the
+While the app requests a scope that allows the tool to create and view sheets, the
 tool merely creates a new sheet.
 It does not read any existing sheets.

+When used with the -S option, no .csv file is emitted.

 ## Example 2